-It seems that light has a very contradictory nature.
-Physics demonstrates that light can be viewed as particles, but simultaneously as waves.
-This paradoxical nature of light is called “wave-particle duality”, and also holds true for atoms as well.
+Our world has a very contradictory nature.
+Physics demonstrates that light and all matter can be viewed as particles, but simultaneously as waves.
+This paradoxical nature of light is called “wave-particle duality”.

-For me, the word “ripplestone” evokes this dual-natured foundation of our physical world.
+For me, the word “Ripplestone” evokes this dual-nature at the foundation of our physical world.

-And yet, there seems to be much more to the world than just these fundamental “bits”.
+And yet, there is much more to the world than just these little wave-particle “sentences”.
 Our lives are much richer than that.
-Subjective ideas, emotions, metaphors — these very much define our world as well.
-Expressive thoughts compliment the basic construction of the physical world — they provide the adjectives, adverbs, meter and rhyme of our lives.
+Layers of complexities – ideas, emotions, metaphors, and so much more – very much define our world as well.
+They provide the adjectives, adverbs, meter and rhyme of our lives.

 And the word “Ripplestone” also elicits this poetic feeling within me.